pruthviraj-chavan/alumini-dyp2/README.md

-# DYP Salokhenagar Alumni Portal by meeeeeeee
+# DYP Salokhenagar Alumni Portall by meeeeeeee

 A comprehensive web portal for DYP Salokhenagar alumni and students to connect, share achievements, post job opportunities, and communicate securely.